Biden's support on Capitol Hill grimly uncertain. A seventh Democrat says he should drop out

 After a slow initial response to Biden's dismal debate, the White House and campaign team are working more furiously now to end the drama in part by gathering the president's most loyal supporters to speak out.

 The president met virtually late Monday with the Congressional Black Caucus, whose members are core to Biden's coalition, thanking them for having his back, and assuring them he would have theirs in a second term.
-He was also to meet with the Congressional Progressive Caucus whose leaders along with those from the Congressional Hispanic Caucus have said publicly they are sticking with the president.
+He was also to meet with the Congressional Progressive Caucus whose leadership along with that of the Congressional Hispanic Caucus have said publicly they are sticking with the president.

-One member of party leadership, Rep. Lori Trahan, said in a statement Wednesday that she has been meeting with Biden voters in her Massachusetts district who have “real concerns” about his ability to beat Trump.
-“I share those concerns,” she said.
+Rep. Jasmine Crockett of Texas, a freshmen Democrat, said there is too much at stake to turn away from Biden at this point in the campaign, saying that a second Trump presidency would be extremely harmful to Black Americans across the country.

-But Rep. Gregory Meeks, the top Democrat on the House Foreign Affairs Committee and an leader in the Congressional Black Caucus, said that the party is united behind Biden as their nominee.
+“We are not willing to risk our freedoms for somebody feeling good because there’s a different name on the ballot,” she said.

 Associated Press writer Kevin Freking contributed to this report.